Kakamotobi/Learned/DSA/11-Binary-Search-Trees.md

   // Depth-First Search Preorder using Stack DFSPreorderUsingStack() {
-    // Initialize array to store the visited node values. const visited = [];
+    const visited = [];
     // Initialize stack with root.
     const stack = [this.root];